 Keeping a balance between the action lines and the script is crucial for screenplay structure.
 Providing the viewer with too much detail eventually slows down the story.
 Whereas giving minimal details will leave the viewer confused.
 They would have no idea about what the character is feeling or what the character is thinking.

 The trick here is to learn how you can externalize what someone is thinking and internally feeling.
-Keep one thing in mind that you cannot write anything in an action line that the viewer cannot see or hear.
+Keep in mind that you cannot write anything in an action line that the viewer cannot see or hear.

 7. Present the Character